web-animations/web-animations-js-legacy/README.md

 Web Animations also exposes a JS API to the model.
 This API defines a number of new interfaces that are exposed to JavaScript.
-We'll go through some of the more important ones here: Animations, AnimationEffects, TimingDictionaries, TimingGroups, and Players.
+We'll go through some of the more important ones here: Animations, AnimationEffects, TimingDictionaries, TimingGroups, and AnimationPlayers.

 An `Animation` object defines a single animation effect that applies to a single element target.
 For example: